-With regard to the PVC business, although the recovery in demand in the U.S. remained at a low level, SHINTECH in the U.S. maintained a high level of shipments by expanding sales to its customers worldwide, starting with its customers in Central and South America, and its business performance increased greatly.
-Shin-Etsu PVC in the Netherlands also maintained its good shipments.
-On the other hand, the tough business situation in Japan continued due in part to sluggish demand and the effect of the increase in price of raw materials.
+With regard to the PVC business, in addition to sales to its customers in the U.S., where a recovery in the housing market was seen, SHINTECH in the U.S. maintained a high level of shipments by expanding sales to its customers worldwide, starting with those in Central and South America.
+Accordingly, SHINTECH's business performance grew.
+Shin-Etsu PVC in the Netherlands also maintained strong shipments.
+On the other hand, in Japan, although demand related to housing was on a recovery track, the business situation was affected by a rise in raw materials prices, and a tough business situation continued.

-As a result of the foregoing, this division's total sales increased by 6.1% (19,667 million yen) from the previous fiscal year to 343,697 million yen, and operating income increased by 92.6% (21,901 million yen) to 45,552 million yen.
+As a result of the foregoing, this division's total sales increased by 24.5% (84,148 million yen) from the previous fiscal year to 427,845 million yen, and operating income increased by 32.0% (14,598 million yen) to 60,150 million yen.